Lewis & Clark Caverns State Park

-Access to the cave is by guided tours only, May through September with limited candlelight tours offered in December.
-Lewis & Clark Caverns State Park also features camping and a network of trails to hike or bike, a state-of-the-art visitor center, interpretive displays, a gift shop, food and beverage concessions, amphitheater, and interpretive events presented during the summer months.
+Access to the cave is by guided tours only, May through September, with limited candlelight tours offered in December.
+Lewis & Clark Caverns State Park also features camping and a network of trails to hike or bike, a state-of-the-art visitor center, interpretive displays, a gift shop, food and beverage concessions, an amphitheater, and interpretive events presented during the summer months.

 Looking to camp?

 The park has a large campground with 40 campsites, a tipi, and three cabins, which you can reserve online, and a group camping area, which you must contact the park to reserve.
 There is a $5 charge to use the dump station.

 The site encompasses 3,015 acres.
 The entry area is at an elevation of 4,300 feet and the caverns area is at an elevation of 5,300 feet.

 Cave access is only available through the guided tour.
 You will be asked to please wear a mask.